 My underpants say nothing about me.
 They’re probably made in the same factory as yours.
 It’s the front of my house and the trousers I wear when I leave, that differentiate me from other types of people my age.
-(In case you’re wondering, my trousers are all made for cycling and my house is a terrace with no garage.)

 If you have followed this far, you might see the value in understanding the messages carried by various architectural styles.
 Understanding them is like knowing why you have some fabrics and not others in your wardrobe, and why, with your clothing, you have selected certain colours and patterns and particular brands.
 Sure, you might argue that you chose your own clothes, while most of your city’s buildings are from before you were born.
-I get that, but keep in mind the point I’ve belaboured, that you chose the city you live in.
+I get that, but keep in mind the point I began with, that you chose the city you live in.
 It doesn’t matter that you chose second-hand.
 Your city is still your outer most wardrobe.
 To understand its styles, in some sense, is to understand you.

 I have been in this situation before though.
 In 2010 I started writing, as an architectural historian, about bicycle transport.
 I didn’t know for sure if there was anything in it but the two books that resulted, Cycle Space and Velotopia, astounded me with the impact they had, both in architectural and transport planning arenas, all over the world.

 The difference will come down to the size of the buildings.
-If the defining icon of your city is like the Sagrada Família, you will be more interested in what I have to say about the Arts and Crafts style, even if the examples I discuss are piddling compared to your own.
+If the defining icon of your city is the Sagrada Família, you will be more interested in what I have to say about the Arts and Crafts style, even if the examples I discuss are piddling compared to your own.
 If you live in a post-WW2 new town, your ears will prick up when I talk about my city's own Brutalist buildings, even if yours are much better.

 It is my hope that by reading the posts I have planned, you will come to understand the bricks-and-mortar clothes of your own open-air wardrobe and what they say about you to the world.
 What does it mean, for example, that your city has buildings with castellations when it was never going to be sacked by barbarians who you would have to shoot from up there?
 What messages are projected by your city's dozens of variations of Classical style architecture, and what do those variations all mean?